-In a series of 12 small villages in the Eastern Cape, residents are showing the world how access to cost-effective wireless communication can be achieved.
+In a series of 12 small villages in the Eastern Cape, residents are showing the world how access to cost-effective wireless communication network can be achieved.
 Read more here about this incredible achievement.

 Mankosi, a remote rural community in the Eastern Cape, is home to almost 6 000 people.
 The nearest city is Mthatha, about 60 kilometres away, as the crow flies.
 Most homes in the villages are not connected to the electricity grid and residents charge their cellphones at a local shop or shebeen, for which they must pay.